s-brenner/maf-trips/docs/index.md

 ## Welcome to TimeHack

-[TimeHack](https://s-brenner.github.io/time-hack/index) is the result of my frustration with reading GDSS2 cuts and trying to figure out mission timing in both UTC and local time.
-Give it a chance if you hate math in public too.
+TimeHack is the result of my frustration with reading GDSS2 cuts and trying to figure out mission timing in both UTC and local time.
+I don't have time to think about Julian dates past January.
+[Download TimeHack](https://s-brenner.github.io/time-hack/index) if you hate public math too.

 ### Features